November to January - watch out for downed Westland petrels

 GPS Foraging Study of Little Penguins – Kororā

-The Trust had focused on establishing and addressing the land based threats to blue penguins for several years and, in the last few years, has sought to understand the marine ecology.
+The Trust had focused on establishing and addressing the land based threats to little penguins for several years and, in the last few years, has sought to understand the marine ecology.

 Pahautane Penguin Fence